 Many people can have sores in their mouth that can be non cancerous.
 And an oral cancer screening can’t identify which sores are cancerous and which are not.
 At times, if your dentist finds an unusual sore, you may have to undergo further testing.

-Well, a dentist won’t be able to tell you if you have oral cancer or not just by doing a regular dental checkup.
-However, they can help you identify the signs of oral cancer.
+Well, a dentist won’t be able to tell you if you have it or not just by doing a regular dental checkup.
+However, they can help you identify the signs of the disease.
 They will examine both inside and outside your mouth and keep an eye on the things that might seem concerning.
 Early diagnosis of cancer enhances the chances of survival.
 That is why it is vital to schedule a dental visit every six months.

 The Bottom Line

-While it is crucial to diagnose oral cancer as early as possible, you must undergo oral cancer screening tests frequently, no matter whether you have any symptoms of oral cancer or not.
+While it is crucial to get diagnosed as early as possible, you must undergo screening tests frequently, no matter whether you have any symptoms of the disease or not.
 Not only will this help you identify oral cancer symptoms at an early stage but also offer you peace of mind.
 So, choose a dentist who performs oral screening every time you visit for a regular checkup.